scawful/halext-org/docs/ios/IOS_DEVELOPMENT_PLAN.md

    - Window > Devices and Simulators
    - Drag IPA to device

-   # Using AltStore (easier for non-developers)
+   # Using SideStore (tetherless for non-developers)
-   - Install AltStore on device
+   - Install SideStore on device and complete anisette/VPN setup
-   - Open AltStore
+   - Open SideStore
-   - Install IPA
+   - Import the IPA (AirDrop > Share > Open in SideStore)
    ```

 ### Recommended Deployment Flow